HCLTech records robust growth in Q4 FY23

 Noida-based HCLTech on Thursday reported a consolidated net profit of ₹3,983 crore for the fourth quarter ended March 31, registering a growth of around 11 per cent year-on-year (y-o-y) compared with ₹3,593 crore posted in the year-ago period.

-Consolidated revenue from operations rose 18 per cent y-o-y to ₹26,606 crore (₹22,597 crore).
+Consolidated revenue from operations rose 18 per cent y-o-y to ₹26,606 crore.
 The company said technology spent by its global customers are vital and they are expected to continue their investments in the current fiscal even though there are some uncertainties around the developed economies.

+The company’s weak outlook followed disappointing earnings from market leader Tata Consultancy Services and Infosys’ forecast of single-digit revenue growth this financial year.

 The board of the company also declared an interim dividend of ₹18 per equity share for FY24.
 “Record date of April 28 fixed for payment of aforesaid interim dividend has been confirmed by the board.
 The payment date of said interim dividend shall be May 9,” it said.